oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ### User Experience

-#### Add/Attach a new Slave Cluster
+#### Add/Attach a new Destination Cluster

-A new sub-tab will be introduced under Cluster tab which would list all the existing geo-replication slaves for the current cluster.
-Password less SSH communication should be enabled between one node of the master cluster and one node of slave cluster before creating a geo-replication session between the identified master and slave clusters.
-The below dialog "New Geo-Replication Slave" would capture the required details for adding a new slave cluster for geo-replication session.
+A new sub-tab will be introduced under Cluster tab which would list all the existing geo-replication destinations for the current cluster.
+Password less SSH communication should be enabled between one node of the source cluster and one node of destination cluster before creating a geo-replication session between the identified source and destination clusters.
+The below dialog "New Geo-Replication Destination" would capture the required details for adding a new destination cluster for geo-replication session.

 ![](geo_replication_slave1_new.png "geo_replication_slave1_new.png")

-If the user select the **Copy master cluster hosts public keys to slave cluster** then the following steps will happen
+If the user select the **Copy source cluster hosts public keys to destination cluster** then the following steps will happen

-*   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the Master cluster.
-This will create a public key file, which will have the public keys of all the hosts of the Master cluster
+*   `gluster system:: execute gsec_create` command will be executed in one of the hosts of the source cluster.
+This will create a public key file, which will have the public keys of all the hosts of the source cluster
-*   Public key file will be copied to the Slave host (through password less ssh)
+*   Public key file will be copied to the destination host (through password less ssh)
-*   `gluster system:: execute add_secret_pub` command is used to distribute the public file to all the hosts of the Slave Cluster
+*   `gluster system:: execute add_secret_pub` command is used to distribute the public file to all the hosts of the destination Cluster
-*   Now all the hosts of the Master cluster can initiate geo sync task in the hosts of the slave cluster
+*   Now all the hosts of the source cluster can initiate geo sync task in the hosts of the destination cluster

-#### All the existing Slaves
+#### All the existing Destinations

-All existing geo-replication slaves attached to the cluster will be show for the cluster along with their status.
-It also provides options for creation or new slaves and removal of the slaves.
-Testing the validity/availability of a slave is possible using the action "Test".
-Administrator can re-establish a broken master/slave communication as well using the action "Re-establish".
+All existing geo-replication destinations attached to the cluster will be show for the cluster along with their status.
+It also provides options for creation or new destinations and removal of the destinations.
+Testing the validity/availability of a destination is possible using the action "Test".
+Administrator can re-establish a broken source/destination communication as well using the action "Re-establish".

 ![](geo_replication_slave2_subtab.png "geo_replication_slave2_subtab.png")

-#### Re-establish password less communication with slave host
+#### Re-establish password less communication with destination host

-The below dialog provides a mechanism for re-establishing a broken master/slave communication between master and slave clusters.
-It captures the details again and re-establishes the communication between master and slave cluster.
+The below dialog provides a mechanism for re-establishing a broken source/destination communication between source and destination clusters.
+It captures the details again and re-establishes the communication between source and destination cluster.

 ![](geo_replication_slave3_reestablish.png "geo_replication_slave3_reestablish.png")

 #### Create a new Geo-Replication Session

 A new sub tab "Geo-Replication Sessions" will be added to the Volumes main tab in oVirt webadmin UI which will list all the geo-replication sessions for the selected volume.
-The below dialog captures the details and creates the geo-replication session between master and slave gluster volumes.
+The below dialog captures the details and creates the geo-replication session between source and destination gluster volumes.

 ![](volume_georeplication1_new.png "volume_georeplication1_new.png")